kenfar/DataGristle/README.md

 # Introduction

-Datagristle is a toolbox of tough and flexible data connectors and analyzers.
+Datagristle is a toolbox of tough and flexible command line tools for working with data.
 It's kind of an interactive mix between ETL and data analysis optimized for rapid analysis and manipulation of a wide variety of data at the command line.

 More info is on the DataGristle wiki here:
    [wiki](https://github.com/kenfar/DataGristle/wiki)